nikhilgautam96/P-11/week-01/session-02/My-Lab/Notes/notes.md

+## Questions :
+#### Q. If I would like to load a script that is not required at first paint, should we use Async or defer?
+- `defer` : we should use defer here because it waits for the parsing of HTML and loading of JS to complete, only then it executes the JS.

+#### Q. If we want to add a inline text with different style, which tag should be used?
+- `<span></span>`

+#### Q. If we want to open a URL in new tab, what should be target for anchor tag?
+- `target = "_blank`

 ## HTML :
 - Stands for `Hyper text markup language`. tells the broser how to display the content.
 - It is a `markup language`.